Kosiso98/Solidity-Project/README.md

 <br/>
 <br/>

-🔮 Usage
+## **🔮Usage** <br/>

+ This project is still under production and as such different functionalities may not work as required, the blockchain industry is still evolving.
+ The project is an open source, and can be used as needed, run as a test.

-To use this application as your own, follow these simple steps:
+<br/>To use this application as your own, follow these simple steps:

 Fork this Repository (https://github.com/Kosiso98/Solidity-Project.git)